Expanded Discovery Garden

 A Closer Look at the Discovery Garden

-Winding, intimate paths through tall meadow grasses and flowers will create the impression of immersion in a wild ecosystem.
-Native plantings that attract butterflies, bees, moths, and hummingbirds will also lend themselves to a focus on plant-pollinator relationships.
+Winding, intimate paths through tall meadow grasses and flowers create the impression of immersion in a wild ecosystem.
+Native plantings that attract butterflies, bees, moths, and hummingbirds also lend themselves to a focus on plant-pollinator relationships.

-Young naturalists will follow a circuit of split logs and boulders surrounding this rich environment populated with species that have adapted to living in or near water.
+Young naturalists follow a circuit of split logs and boulders surrounding this rich environment populated with species that have adapted to living in or near water.

 Hamm Children’s Learning Courtyard